Opening a wicker repair shop

 Wicker Woman wicker repair shop

-This worked out fantastically for me, because now I had the best of both worlds.
-Just like the shop keepers of old, living above my business.
-No more commute, and separation from business and home.
+This worked out fantastically well for me because now I had the best of both worlds—living above my business, just like the shopkeepers of old.
+No more commute, and yet, a distinct separation from business and home.

 wicker-repair-shop-sales-area